 Step 8: Enter your username and password for the network.

-Once you’ve entered in your network credentials, your Android TV box will attempt to connect to your Wi-Fi network.
-As long as you’ve typed the information correctly, you should get the Connected Successfully message that you see below.
+Once you’ve entered your network credentials, your Android TV box will attempt to connect to your Wi-Fi network.

 Verify Your Connection

 Once you’ve set up your network, verify that you’re connected.
-This process is the same whether you connected through Wi-Fi or Ethernet.
+This process is the same whether you are connected through Wi-Fi or Ethernet.

 Step 9: Go back to the Settings menu.
-Directly underneath the Network & Internet menu you should see the name of your wireless network or “Ethernet Connected.”
+Directly underneath the Network & Internet menu, you should see the name of your wireless network or “Ethernet Connected.”

 Change Language

 Directly underneath the Network & Internet section of the Settings menu is the Language settings.
-In most cases, the default language will be set to English (US).

-Step 10: Click on the Language settings menu
+Step 10: Click on the Language menu

 Click on it to highlight it.